-Colorado Springs Juvenile Traffic Crime Defense Attorney
+Colorado Springs Juvenile Traffic Crime Defense Attorneys

 We've all heard the old adage: driving a car is a privilege, not a right.
 For teens, acquiring a license is often considered the first major step in adulthood.
 Unfortunately, with such excitement often comes poor decision making, which could lead to a juvenile traffic crime.

-Oftentimes, juvenile shoplifting crimes may result in nothing more than a juvenile being detained by the store or other establishment that he or she attempted to shoplift from.
+Oftentimes, juvenile shoplifting crimes may result in nothing more than a young person being detained by the store or other establishment that he or she attempted to shoplift from.
 At that point, the juvenile is usually released into the custody of their parent or other guardian, sometimes with little more than a stern lecturing given to them, sometimes with more serious consequences for the shoplifting crime being explained to them.
 However, all instances of shoplifting crimes need to be examined on an individual basis to ensure that the juvenile does not sustain punishment that is beyond the scope of the crime committed.

 - For crimes classified as burglaries, a total of 829 juvenile arrests were made, which translated to 67.7 incidences per 100,000 juveniles